RobertRingel/LearningTasks4Programming/Python/02_ExecutionControl/01_ConditionalExecution/RevTask_Disposition.md

-Topic: Controlling program execution - branch
+Topic: controlling program execution - branch

 ## Learning Task: What is the purpose of the code?